Deborah Cox: Early life

-Deborah Cox was born in Guyana, grew up in Scarborough, was raised Catholic, and attended John XXIII Catholic Elementary School and Earl Haig Secondary School.
+Deborah Cox was born to Guyanese parents in Toronto, grew up in Scarborough, was raised Catholic, and attended John XXIII Catholic Elementary School and Earl Haig Secondary School.
 She began singing on TV commercials at age 12, and entered various talent shows including an appearance on Tiny Talent Time.
 She performed in nightclubs as a teenager, and began to write music around the same time.
 Cox entered the music industry in the early 1990s, performing as a backup vocalist for Celine Dion for six months.
 In 1992, she also appeared on Devon's LP titled It's My Nature on the track "That's A Friend."
 After receiving many rejection letters from Canadian record labels that claimed their "quota" had been reached, Cox moved to Los Angeles in 1994 with producer and songwriting partner, Lascelles Stephens.